-The poet, Wordsworth, was referring to one of England´s most beautiful regions, the Lake District National Park.
-Comprising 885 square miles, it is the best known part of the county of Cumbria.
-But there is more to Cumbria than the Lake District
+The poet, Wordsworth, was referring to one of England´s most beautiful regions, the Lake District National Park UNESCO World Heritage site.
+Comprising 912 square miles, it is the best known part of the county of Cumbria.
+But there is more to Cumbria than the Lake District.

 Walkers call this county ´paradise´.
 Everywhere the grandeur of the scenery speaks to the glory of Cumbria.
 Welcome to this much-loved land.